 The first thing that you’ll want to do is configure what content is eligible to be included in your search suggestions.

-To make those choices, click on the Ajax Search Lite option in your WordPress dashboard and use the Search in custom post types options to choose what content is eligible:
+To make those choices, click on the Ajax Search Lite option in your WordPress dashboard and go to General Options → Post Type Search → Sources & Basics.
+Use the drag-and-drop area to choose what content is eligible by moving post types into the active search area:

 Further down the page, you can also choose what parts of your content the plugin searches.
 By default, it will search for the user’s keyword in your content’s: